Compulsory purchase in England and Wales: Crichel Down rules

-The Crichel Down principles oblige central and local government, when, having acquired an estate compulsorily, they find they no longer need it, to offer it in the first instance to the person from whom they acquired it at its market value.
+The Crichel Down principles oblige central and local government, when, having acquired an estate compulsorily, they find they no longer need it for the purpose that it was taken, to offer it in the first instance at its market value to the person from whom they acquired it.
 However, this only applies where the land has not materially changed in character, and does not withstand the principle that councils may not dispose of land "for a consideration less than the best that can be obtained" under the Local Government Act 1972, section 123.
 This means that where it is difficult to value land for some reason, the land may need to be sold by tender or auction.

 Human rights

 Because of property's social importance, either for personal consumption and use or for mass production, compulsory purchase laws have met with human rights challenges.
-One concern is that since the 1980s privatisations, many compulsory purchase powers can be used for the benefit of private corporations whose incentives may diverge from the public interest.
+One concern is that (since, for example, the 1980s privatisations of public companies), the use of compulsory purchase powers can benefit private corporations whose incentives may diverge from the public interest.
 For example, the Water Resources Act 1991 continues to allow government bodies to order compulsory purchases of people's property, although profits go to the private shareholders of UK water companies.
 In R (Sainsbury's Supermarkets Ltd) v Wolverhampton CC the Supreme Court held that Wolverhampton City Council acted for an improper purpose when it took into account a promise by Tesco to redevelop another site, in determining whether to make a compulsory purchase order over a site possessed by Sainsbury's.
 Lord Walker stressed that "powers of compulsory acquisition, especially in a 'private to private' acquisition, amounts to a serious invasion of the current owner's proprietary rights.
 Nevertheless compulsory purchase orders have frequently been used to acquire land that is passed back to a private owner, including in Alliance Spring Ltd v First Secretary where homes in Islington were purchased to build the Emirates stadium for Arsenal Football Club.
 By contrast, in James v United Kingdom, Gerald Grosvenor, 6th Duke of Westminster, the inherited owner of most of Mayfair and Belgravia, contended that leaseholders' right to buy had violated their right to property in ECHR Protocol 1, article 1.
 The European Court of Human Rights ruled that the Leasehold Reform Act 1967, which allowed tenants to purchase properties from their private landlords, was within a member state's margin of appreciation.
 It was competent for a member state to regulate property rights in the public interest.